Quality Improvement Process (Complaints, Appeals, and Suggestions)

 - Complaints that your rights under the Bill of Rights have been violated.

-In these situations, you can submit your concerns to Helping Hands’ senior management; the Director of Client Services or the Executive Director.
+In these situations, you can submit your concerns to Helping Hands’ senior management; the Director of Operations or the Chief Executive Officer.
 As the person making the complaint, it is your decision to take your complaint from one step to the next.
 You may include individuals from your support network (family, friends, advocate, and/or lawyer) during this process.

 If you have a legal right to appeal, you can pursue an appeal when you have followed Helping Hands’ Quality Improvement process and: